renataberoli/renataberoli.github.io/renataberoli/docs/projects/bug_catcher.md

 <br>

 ### About the project
-This project is a Pet-project that I created to learn more about the Django framework.
-Bug catcher is an issue tracker that that aims to simplify and be of better use for small teams, despite agile methodologies usage.
+Bug catcher is a pet-project loosely inspired by GitHub Issues and designed with the primary goal of improving my skills in the
+Django framework.

 #### Sketch